sighupio/container-image-sync/README.md

 ## <a name="how-it-works">How it works</a>

-Inside the folder `modules/` there is a subfolder for each SKD module with an `images.yml` file.
+Inside the folder `modules/` there is a subfolder for each SD module with an `images.yml` file.

 Each `images.yml` file has to have a root attribute: `images` and its value is an array of objects: